mondoohq/mondoo-operator/docs/user-manual-olm.md

 # Install Mondoo Operator with olm

-The following steps sets up the mondoo operator using kubectl and a manifest file.
+The following steps sets up the Mondoo operator using kubectl and a manifest file.

-## Preconditions:
+## Preconditions

 - `kubectl` with admin role
 - [`operator-lifecycle-manager`](https://olm.operatorframework.io/) installed in cluster